ceSiteTesting/CE_Site_Testing/Data_Analysis/README.md

 This is a stripped down version of the main analysis code.
 It only has the ability to plot a spectral diagrams, and you will have to go into the code to change variables.
 However, it is much quicker to use and recommended to use this in the field.

+## CE_analysis_two_channel_compare

+This is a code for when two seismometers are being ran off the same WebDAQ.
+There is a variable for if the 40T or the 3T is plugged in first.
+Other than this variable it is almost the same as the Streak version.

+## three_seis_huddle

+This is used for a huddle test with a LIGO seismometer and the two seismometer set up.
 ------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------